Seizures of Cash at Jacksonville International Airport

 • the money came from a legitimate source and was intended for a legitimate purpose.

-Filing a claim triggers a 90-day deadline for the AUSA to either return the property or to file a “complaint for forfeiture” in the U.S. District Court.
+Filing a claim for judicial action triggers a 90-day deadline for the AUSA to either agree to return the property or file a “complaint for forfeiture” in the U.S. District Court.

 Filing the Verified Claim for Court Action

-The verified claim to contest the seizure of money at the Jacksonville International Airport need not be made in any particular form, It may be filed online or in writing as required by 18 U.S.C.
+The verified claim to contest the seizure of money at the Jacksonville International Airport need not be made in any particular form, although it must be filed writing as required by 18 U.S.C.
 Section 983(a)(2)(D).

-The claim must be sent to the DEA pursuant to the instructions shown in this notice.
-Claims must be submitted in writing to the address listing in the person notice or published online which might include:
+The claim must be sent to the DEA under the instructions shown in this notice.
+Claims must be submitted in writing to the address listed in the personal notice or published online, which might include:

 Drug Enforcement Administration